 Before you start, make sure you check out our admission criteria on the Before You Apply page to make sure you meet all the requirements.

-Applications for the nutrition science and the nutrition science/DPD programs are accepted for both the spring and fall semesters.
-The spring application deadline is February 1st for freshmen and April 1st for transfer students.
-The spring application deadline is January 15.
+Applications for the nutrition science program are accepted for both the spring and fall semesters.
+The fall application deadline is February 1st for freshmen and April 1st for transfer students.
+The spring application deadline is October 1st.